Maggs Bros Ltd: Warrants and customers

+The great grandson of Uriah Maggs, Bryan, worked for the family firm in the 1960s.
+One regular customer was John Paul Getty Jr. who bought bindings and books for his library at Wormsley Park where Bryan became librarian in 1989.
+Other memorable customers included Quentin Crisp.

 Premises

 The company was based at 50 Berkeley Square until 2015.
 In 2016 it moved to 46 Curzon Street, with an additional larger premises later opening in 48 Bedford Square.